This Long-Necked Cat Will Make You Wonder If She Is Part Giraffe Or Llama

 Neblung

-The Neblung cat in Belarus has a disorder known as strabismus.
-It's the cause of his squinted eyes.
+The Neblung cat in Belarus has a disorder known as strabismus, which causes his squinted eyes.

-His distinct appearance brings attention to his Instagram profile, where admirers can purchase Belarus stuff that benefits animal rescue organizations.
+His distinct appearance draws attention to his Instagram profile, where admirers can purchase Belarusian merchandise that benefits animal rescue organizations.
 He was rescued from San Francisco Animal Care & Control and adopted.

 Hamilton

 Hamilton the Hipster Cat was a stray kitten when he was born.
-The Humane Society of Silicon Valley, on the other hand, rescued him from the wild and prepared him with a forever family.
+The Humane Society of Silicon Valley, however, rescued him from the wild and prepared him for a forever family.

 Though it was difficult to gain the trust of the mustachioed kitten, it was well worth the effort.
 Hamilton and his family work tirelessly to spread the word about adoption and rescue.

-Olivia is an inquisitive young lady who volunteers describe as "very loving."
+Olivia is an inquisitive young lady whom volunteers describe as "very loving."
 The adorable cat is also gregarious, performing "exceptionally well in the watching room."

-She, too, is looking for her everlasting home!
-If you live in or around Anne Arundel County, Maryland, and want to adopt a cat, Olivia might be the cat for you!
-If not, she has a lot of friends there that can't wait to find their forever home.
+She, too, is looking for her forever home!
+If you live in or around Anne Arundel County, Maryland, and want to adopt a cat, Olivia might be the perfect match for you!
+If not, she has many friends there who can't wait to find their forever homes.